 Bottom line: When selecting snacks for yourself and your family, look for foods that are rich in whole grains and fiber, do not contain excessive amounts of sodium, have minimal added sugar, and do not contain artificial preservatives or colors.

-Below are the criteria used to evaluate some top selling savory snacks (crackers, popcorn and pretzels).5 The snacks were ranked into three categories: Wise (), Acceptable (), and Avoid ().
-Many predominantly whole grain snacks could not be rated as “wise” simply because they contained too much sodium (which is a common problem with processed foods), so they were rated as “acceptable.”
+Top selling savory snacks (crackers, popcorn and pretzels) were evaluated using the criteria below.6 Many snacks rich in whole grains could not be rated as “wise” simply because they contained too much sodium.
+This is a common problem with processed foods.
 It is worth noting that “avoid” does not mean never eat.
-It simply means that these are snacks that contain mostly, if not all, refined gains and excessive sodium and should be considered an occasional treat, not a daily staple.
+It simply means that these are snacks that contain mostly, if not all, refined gains, excessive sodium, and often other junky ingredients.
+These snacks should be considered a rare treat, not a daily staple.

-Evaluations of three categories of savory snacks (crackers, popcorn and pretzels) can be found in the below tables.
-The serving size of the evaluated snack foods ranged from 16 to 43 grams.
-For comparison purposes, information contained in the below tables is for 30 gram servings (the average of the snack serving sizes).
-All nutritional information came from manufacturers websites or current product packaging.6-22 Ingredients colored red are considered added sugar.
-An * indicates ingredients that are likely genetically engineered ingredients that are likely produced using genetically engineered crops (learn more about GMO foods).
-A ✓ indicates common allergen-free snacks that are included in Snack Safely’s Safe Snack Guide.23
+Since serving size of the snacks ranged from 16 to 43 grams, all information below is for 30 gram servings.
+Types of added sugar are listed in red.
+An asterisk (*) indicates ingredients that are likely genetically engineered (learn more about GMO foods).
+A check (✓) indicates common allergen-free snacks that are included in Snack Safely’s Safe Snack Guide.7

 Choosing Healthier Crackers